code-with-amitk/Code-examples/Threads_Processes_IPC/Terms/README.md

 <a name=at></a>
 ## [Atomic](https://en.cppreference.com/w/cpp/atomic/atomic)
 - The end result of Atomic Operation is predictable and correct.
 - If one thread writes to an atomic object while another thread reads from it, the behavior is well-defined.
+- This can used as Inter Process Synchronization.
-Example:
+- Example:
 ```cpp
 a = 0;
 void fun () {     //2 Threads executing this function